bmixonba/bmixonba.github.io/_posts/2025-05-08-Android-VPN-Internals-Netfilter.md

 ### Dynamic Routing

 ### Policy-based Routing

 Policy-based routing is the most computationlly expensive routing stategy because the machine must now inspect potentially the entire header and payload to decide to which host/NIC a packet should be routed.
+Android uses a feature of Netfilter referred to as FwMark ( i.e., (F)ire(w)all Mark) to implement policy based routing.
+In linux, all skb structs have a field called the `mark`, which is used at various points in the networking code to make decisions based on the contents of the `mark`.
+More details about the `mark` in the `Android's Strong Host Implementation` section.

+### Routing Rules

+### Routing Tables

 ### Multi-homed